Central Library - York Blvd Dropbox Temporarily Closed

 This policy articulates the key objectives with respect to the acquisition, preservation and access to materials in the Local History and Archives collection which will reflect the Mission Statement and Strategic Priorities of the Hamilton Public Library.
-The policy outlines process and expectation to assure transparency, accountability and preservation of trust so that customers, donors, researchers, library staff and other key stakeholders may better understand archival principles and practice.
+The policy outlines process and expectation to assure transparency, accountability and preservation of trust so that members, donors, researchers, library staff and other key stakeholders may better understand archival principles and practice.

 Accession is the formal acceptance into custody and recording of an acquisition.

 Acquisition is an addition to the holdings of a repository.